Harness the Power of Emotional Intelligence in the Age of AI

 The most innovative teams possess this characteristic of psychological safety: a shared belief that it's safe to take risks, express ideas, and admit mistakes without fear of negative consequences.
 Harvard Business School professor Amy Edmondson's research shows that psychological safety is the top characteristic of high-performing and innovative teams.
 Edmonson’s research also uncovered downsides of not having psychological safety, including negative impacts on employee well-being, including stress, burnout, and turnover, not to mention the overall performance of the organization.
 Notably, her latest research tells us that psychological safety is necessary, but not sufficient, to foster innovation.
 Leaders must pair high psychological safely with high expectations to put the team in the high performance zone.
 (Source)

 In summary, the organizations that will thrive in the age of AI are those that invest heavily in their human capital.
-By cultivating emotional intelligence, fostering psychological safety, and upholding ethical principles, leaders can empower their workforce to harness the full potential of these transformative technologies.
-Our EPIC team at AWS engages customer executives and leaders intended to help them tap into this often-underrated side of the brain and supercharge their focus, creativity, and innovation.
-It’s possible to improve your ability to leverage these vital skills that boost innovation, resilience, and success.
+By cultivating emotional intelligence, fostering psychological safety, and earning trust, leaders can empower their workforce to harness the full potential of these transformative technologies.
+The EPIC team at AWS engages customer executives and leaders to help them tap into this often-underrated side of the brain and supercharge their focus, creativity, and innovation.
+We have empowered tens of thousands of customer leaders with these vital skills, and we look forward to empowering many more.

 Charis Loveland manages the EPIC Emotional Intelligence initiative at Amazon, where she previously led the artificial intelligence and machine learning (ML) team for AWS Cloud Intelligence.
 She has over two decades of experience in product management, AI, data analytics, new product introduction, file and hardware storage, and software development.
 Charis also serves as a coding instructor, mentor, and advocate for early STEM education and volunteers for several nonprofits that help promote greater diversity in the technology industry.